-2021: Vision insurance is offered through DeltaVision (in partnership with EyeMed).
-For plan details, see the 2021 Vision Summary in the Forms & Resources section below.
+Vision insurance is offered through DeltaVision (in partnership with EyeMed).
+This insurance provides benefits for eye exams and materials (contacts and/or glasses).
+For plan details, see the Vision Summary and/or Vision Brochure in the Forms & Resources section below.

-You must meet the following requirements to be eligible for this plan:
+You must meet the following requirements to be eligible for vision insurance:

 - Eligible for State Group Health Insurance; and

 - Are not receiving a Wisconsin Retirement System (WRS) annuity.

 For information on who you can cover on this plan, see the .